AsyrafHussin/npm-malaysia-postcodes/README.md

 ## Contributing

-If you spot any errors, typos or missing information, please submit a pull request.
+If you find any inaccuracies, typos, or missing data, we welcome contributions!
+Please feel free to open an issue or submit a pull request.

 ## License

-ISC.
-See [LICENSE](LICENSE) for more details.
+This repository is licensed under the ISC License.
+See the [LICENSE](LICENSE) file for more details.